KarenTorosyan/jetbrains-ide-gnome-theme-plugin/README.md

 # Theme for JetBrains IDEs

-This plugin includes a dark, darker and white UI with color schemes for all supported languages.
+This plugin presents Dark and Light UI variants with better integration with the GNOME Adwaita theme for Jetbrains IDEs with color schemes for IntelliJ IDEA.

 ## Install